Deploy your first Lambda. Get an email from your duck. Reply to it.

 The morning flow: EventBridge fires on schedule → Ask Lambda wakes up → calls Claude via Bedrock to generate a question → sends it to you via SES.
 Total runtime: maybe 3 seconds.

-The reply flow: You reply to the email → SES receives it → deposits the raw MIME message in S3 → the S3 event triggers the Listen Lambda → Lambda parses the email, sends the text to Claude for an acknowledgment, and emails the response back to you via SES.
+The reply flow: You reply to the duck's address → SES receives it → deposits the raw MIME message in S3 → the S3 event triggers the Listen Lambda → Lambda parses the email, sends the text to Claude for an acknowledgment, and emails the response back to your inbox via SES.

 Lambda is perfect for this.
 Your agent runs once or twice a day for a few seconds each time.
 You pay for the milliseconds it's actually running — not for a server sitting idle the other 86,397 seconds.
 At this scale, the compute cost rounds to zero.